diegok/slugit-jquery/README.rst

     {
         events: 'keypress keyup', // Any sensible jquery event (http://api.jquery.com/category/events/)
-        output: '#slug',          // A selector to place the converted result map   : false,            // A hash with extra replacemets.
+        output: '#slug',          // A selector to place the converted result

+        map   : false,            // A hash with extra replacemets.
                                   // You can overwrite default replacements just passing the
                                   // ones you like to replace.

-        space : '-',              // Character that replaces spaces
-        modify: false             // Callback that will be fired before processing slug
+        before: false             // Callback that will be fired before processing slug (you can modify the input) after : false             // Callback that will be fired after processing slug (You can modify the slug) }
-                                  // It's useful when you need to change the input in some way,
-                                  // for example add some prefix or suffix }

 Examples